mfaustin/ProjectOne558/README.md

 }
 ```

-Examples of ways to use getOnePokeData()
+Examples of ways to use `getOnePokeData`.

 ``` r
 getOnePokeData("Venusaur")